-The City will increase the allowable density within the existing Mixed Use Overlay to permit up to 30 dwelling units per acre with a minimum density of 20 dwelling units per acre, allowing exclusively residential uses and requiring that at least 50 percent of the building floor area be dedicated to residential uses.
+The City will increase the allowable density within the existing Mixed Use Overlay to permit up to 30 dwelling units per acre with a minimum density of 20 dwelling units per acre, allowing exclusively residential uses and requiring that at least 50 percent of the building floor area of a mixed use project be dedicated to residential uses.
 This rezone will occur no later than October 15, 2024.
-Rezoned sites that are adequate for accommodating the lower-income RHNA will permit owner-occupied and rental multifamily uses by right pursuant to Government Code section 65583.2(i) for developments in which 20% or more of the units are affordable to lower income households and will be selected from site groups A through Y, as identified in Table B of the Sites Inventory Form , will be suitable, have the capacity for at least 16 units, and will be available for development in the planning period where water and sewer can be provided.
+Rezoned sites that are adequate for accommodating the lower-income RHNA will permit owner-occupied and rental multifamily uses by right pursuant to Government Code section 65583.2(i) for developments in which 20% or more of the units are affordable to lower income households and will be selected from site groups -1A through 27Y, as identified in Table B of the Sites Inventory Form the sites inventory form Table B(Appendix E), will be suitable, have the capacity for at least 16 units, and will be available for development in the planning period where water and sewer can be provided.